-As I concluded my time with the Lord, I Lana Vawserseemed was standing over my shoulder, ing has also continued to receive words from the Lord about the King of Glory coming in power.
-She has quoted that same scripture again and again about Him coming through the gates, and us being ready to welcome Him.
-It seems like God is confirming His word to many people at this time.

 The words of Jesus resounded in my heart, “Trust and obey.”

+As I concluded my time with the Lord, I opened a newsletter that I have followed from Lana Vawser, who is a prophetic minister from Australia.
+Sometimes, it had seemed like she was standing over my shoulder, reading all my crazy journal entries, because often what she received from the Holy Spirit matched to a tee the things God had revealed to me.
+She too had continued to receive words from the Lord about the King of Glory coming in power.
+She quoted that same scripture again and again about Him coming through the gates, and us being ready to welcome Him.
+God was making His word clear to many people across the globe during this time.

+The words of Jesus resounded in my heart,

 For a few days, I had been asking God to explain to me why we had authority over the places that we would be praying over.
 I do believe that we are given authority by God to take down spiritual strongholds and cast out demons as stated in Matthew 10:8.
 When I study the life of Jesus, He only did what His Father told Him to do, when He told Him to do it.
 So, my heart’s cry was to be in step with God in the timing and execution of these events.
+Because of the experiences, words from the Lord, and revelation of scripture, my understanding about authority broadened.

-I also I believe that there are divine assignments that God gives us that require access in the spiritual realms that only God can provide.
+I believe that there are divine assignments that God gives us that require access in the spiritual realms that only God can provide.
 These are acts of obedience in faith that are done in cadence with His will.
 It’s kind of like a police officer who has jurisdiction over a certain city or county.
 They have the right to execute the law in that area, because they have been given that by a higher power.

 As I sought the Lord as to why I had jurisdiction to pray over these particular areas, faithfully, God answered me.
 He explained that my husband had graduated from Clemson.
 Winthrop was originally a women’s college, and I am a woman from South Carolina, as well as I have a family member who had attended there.
 Dr. Woodburn, a former student at Claflin University, who I had met through a friend, had authority over that whole region of the center of our state, because of her heritage and prayers in that area.
 When it was closer to the date, it seemed imperative for me to contact her.
 Finally, Mercy had authority in Charleston, because of her Native American bloodline.
-In other words, we had connections at each location.
+I didn’t quite understand why it mattered, but it seemed to be significant that we had generational connections through our families at each location.
 Yet, ultimately, we had authority, because He had given it to us.
 These were assignments that He had instructed us to do.

 SEPTEMBER 2018

 September 1, 2018 - The numbers 444 were on the alarm clock as I shook myself awake.
-Two days ago, the Holy Spirit said that Lana Vawser would write about the gates.
+Two days ago, the Holy Spirit said that Lana Vawser would again write about the gates.
 Sure enough, as I read through my email, I noticed that today she indeed had published the article about the gates that the Holy Spirit had told me about.

 Several days later, as I was doing schoolwork with my youngest, two of her spelling words were tower and scorch.
 I laughed, knowing the Lord was not going to let me miss His direction in this.